EmielCulleton/MasterThesis/Master_Thesis/Logbook.md

 Implemented a script to read in the COW corpus and have every individual sentence be stored in a list.

 This commit is focused on implementing the training file into the model.
 This task has almost been completed.
 I am now looking into actually training the model.
 However I am running into ```AttributeError: 'BertTokenizerFast' object has no attribute 'to'```.
 I'll look into this tomorrow.

+### sixth commit:
+Tags were created in order for the torch.tensor() to be able to append the tags.
+This was an issue because torch.tensor() requires ints, rather than strings. make_labels_integers(self): was made to do this.
+Issue now is that the sizes of the datasets don't seem to work for the model.
+This is for the 7th commit.